chatter19/partha_pratim_chatterjee_portfolio_code/partha_pratim_chatterjee_portfolio_code/content/_index.md

 ---
-title: "Software Engineering Portfolio"
+title: "Partha Pratim Chatterjee"
 featured_image: '/images/home.jpg'
-description: "Hi!
-My name is Partha Pratim Chatterjee."
+description: "I enjoy building sclabale backend systems."
 ---
-Welcome to my Software Engineering Portfolio.
-My passion lies in building sclabale backend systems.
+Welcome to my tech space.
+This is where I put all the stuff that I enjy working on.